HasteGaming/classic/docs/charter.md

     - Only one Idol per player per ZG regardless of EPGP Ratio unless agreed by raid team.
     - Priority goes to Lowest Ratio (someone who hasn't received one yet).
     - Should be expressed early (raid start) and before boss pull if you plan to utilize EP/GP for priority.
-    - Character should be active 40 man roster raider.
+    - Character should be an active 40 man roster raider.

   - Bijou
     - Send to guild bank to be redistributed for ZG shoulder enchants.